20 Ultimate Tips for How to Make Overnight Oats

 Make Them Creamier

 If you like your oats thick and creamy, Greek yogurt has it covered—and your body will thank you.
 The tangy treat is packed with protein, probiotics, and calcium, aiding in digestion, weight loss, and healthy bones.
-In fact, research from the University of Tennessee, Knoxville found that participants who consumed the superfood on a daily basis in conjunction with a reduced-calorie diet lost up to 22 percent more weight and a whopping 81 percent more belly fat than their fellow calorie cutters!
+In fact, research from the University of Tennessee, Knoxville found that participants who consumed the superfood on a daily basis in conjunction with a reduced-calorie diet lost up to 22 percent more weight and a whopping 61 percent more body fat than their fellow calorie cutters!
 To use yogurt in your overnight oats, simply use equal parts oats, yogurt, and milk.